 7. Post your property for sale on Craigslist.

-8. Post your property for sale on Backpage.
+8. Post your property for sale on the Facebook Marketplace (or in any local buy/sell groups).

-10. Create a squeeze page, start building a Buyers List and market your properties to them on a consistent basis.
+9. Create a squeeze page, start building a Buyers List, and market your properties to them on a consistent basis.

-11. Create a Selling Website with Lead Propeller and show off your listings to the world.
+11. Create a selling website with Pebble or Carrot and show off your listings to the world.

-13. List your property for sale via an eBay auction.
+13. List your property for sale on the MLS via Fizber.

 14. Create a professional-looking ad on Vflyer and show people you're serious about doing business.